brilliance-admin/backend-python/README.md

 class CategoryExample(schema.CategoryTable):
-    "Implementation of get_list and retrieve, update and create are optional"
+    "Implementation of get_list and retrieve; update and create are optional"

 admin_schema = schema.AdminSchema(